60 Microlensing Events from the Three Years of Zwicky Transient Facility Phase One: Introduction

 Either the symmetry of the observable lightcurve when there is low parallax or the presence of an annual variation to the amplification where there is high parallax is evidence of microlensing.

 The amplification of the background star is achromatic as the geometric effects of bending space-time occur equally for all wavelengths of light.
-However the constant presence of the lens light in the lightcurve will produce an chromatic effect called blending \citep{DiStefano1995}.
-Imagine a source star that is entirely one flux unit of wavelength of red and a lens star of equal flux that is entirely one wavelength of blue.
-Before (and after) the microlensing event the brightness measured in corresponding red and blue filters would be equal to each other, but during the event the red filter would increase in brightness while the blue filter measured a constant flux.
+However, the constant presence of the lens light in the lightcurve will produce a chromatic effect called blending \citep{DiStefano1995}.
+Imagine a source star that only emits flux at a red wavelength and a lens star of equal flux that only emits at a blue wavelength.
+Before (and after) the microlensing event, the brightness measured in corresponding red and blue filters could be equal to each other, but during the event the red filter would increase in brightness while the blue filter measured a constant flux, leading to a chromatic effect.
 This is further complicated by the presence of multiple neighbor stars not close enough to be involved in the microlensing phenomenon but within the point-spread function of the instrument.
 These stars contaminate the lightcurve and also contribute additional unamplified light that causes chromatic blending.
-Together these effects produce a chromatic signal that can be modelled as a combination of unamplified and amplified light.
+Together these effects produce a chromatic signal that can be modeled as a combination of unamplified and amplified light.
 The fraction of light that originates from the source (as compared to the light from the unamplified lens and neighbors) is given the name source-flux-fraction or $b_\text{sff}$.